 Posted on: April 16th, 2019, | By Candy, WayKen Marketing Manager

 Coatings make an indispensable contribution to the overall product life.
 They protect the main material from corrosion.
-This is especially important for construction steels as they rust easily.
+This is especially important for construction steel as they rust easily.
 If we consider the prolonged life of the product, a step to lessening material waste and sustainability, we could say that all coatings are eco-friendly.
-However, it isn't exactly so.
+However, it isn’t exactly so.
 The majority of coatings use corrosive solvents that bring about a certain degree of pollution.
-If you really aim at green manufacturing, you should try out industrial powder coaing solutions.
+If you really aim at green manufacturing, you should try out industrial powder coating solutions.

 The Powder Coating Process

 This stage is the most important in industrial powder coating because any kind of mud or particles left on the surface of the part will lead to bad adhesion of the powder and local coating failure.
 Where the coating fails, the corrosion starts to spread and destroys more and more of the coating from “behind”.
 If we compare a coated part with a besieged fortress, then the coating would be its fortifications.
 A badly constructed wall will serve as a breach from where the enemy will spread and take over the whole fortress.

 The surface is usually cleaned from oil, dirt, grease, and other particles by a large variety of different methods.
 Chemical cleaning involves the use of chromates and phosphates.
 Electrical cleaning involves electrocoating the part.
 And lastly, the Mechanical cleaning process involves sandblasting the part.
 Those processes are much more thorough than the ones used for liquid painting.